Media Reform in Lebanon

-Lebanon is currently facing an unprecedented multiple crisis at political, social and economic levels.
-Substantial reforms are a main precondition of any recovery.
-During this period of uncertainty and transition, independent and trustworthy media is more important than ever to enable Lebanese people to hold those in power accountable.
-Independent media and free access to information play an essential role in ensuring accountability, following up on reforms, revealing corruption and equipping people wuth evidence-based information on matters of public interest.
+Lebanon has been navigating for years an unprecedented convergence of political, social, and economic crises.
+Substantial reforms remain a precondition of any sustainable recovery.
+During this period of uncertainty and transition, independent and trustworthy media is more important than ever, enabling Lebanese citizens to hold those in power accountable, follow up on reforms, expose corruption, and access evidence-based information on matters of public interest.

-In collaboration with Maharat and Legal Agenda, two NGOs based in Lebanon, Media and Journalism Research Center (MJRC) has embarked on the project “Support to Media Reform in Lebanon to Enhance Freedom of Expression”.
-The aim of the project is to provide openings at policy level to media reform in Lebanon to enhance freedom of expression.
+In collaboration with Maharat and Legal Agenda, two NGOs based in Lebanon, Media and Journalism Research Center (MJRC) is implementing the project “Support to Media Reform in Lebanon to Enhance Freedom of Expression,” funded under the Global Europe: Neighbourhood, Development and International Cooperation Instrument (NDICI) of the European Union.

 Maharat has been consistently working to advance a supportive ecosystem for Freedom of Expression (FoE) through its advocacy work, media monitoring reports, training programs, and diverse resources about FoE including Internet freedomLegal Agenda is an established socio-legal research, strategic litigation and advocacy organization, with a specialized media outlet that attracts an average of 600,000 visitors per year from Lebanon and the MENA region.
 It has a more than 10-years of track record in driving public debate on socio-legal issues, in particular related to the independence of the judiciary, liberties, public freedoms, and socio-economic rights.